Improvements in the Administration of Justice GrantsOrganizations We Fund Legal Aid Programs Donate Now What We Do

 Administration of Justice Grants (AOJ)

-- improvement in the operation and management of the court system;
+- Improving the operation and management of the court and justice systems;

 AOJ grants typically are awarded for demonstration projects with replication potential, as start-up funds or seed money for a one- or two-year period, or for studies, commissions and other types of research.
 Applicants are encouraged to seek matching funds.

 Grant applications are available each January and due in February.
 Grants are awarded in March and distributed in April.
 The funding period is April 1 – March 31.

 2020 online grant applications are due at 6 p.m.
 EST on February 17, 2020.
 Grant funding decisions will be made by March 27, 2020.

 Applicants eligible for AOJ grants must be not-for-profit tax-exempt organizations under Section 501(c)(3) or 501(c)(6) of the Internal Revenue Code, or otherwise demonstrate the charitable purposes of the project for which funding is requested.
 AOJ grants are not awarded to individuals.
 Because of limited funding, the Foundation generally does not award AOJ grants for direct service programs (e.g. drug treatment or counseling), established programs or replicas of established programs, local community groups, or programs for which there is a governmental responsibility to provide funding.

 Any organization that wishes to apply for AOJ grant funding from the Foundation must also register at: https://www.grantinterface.com/Home/Logon?urlkey=fbf

 Funds for these grants comes from IOTA funds.